privacybydesign/irma-frontend-packages/irma-core/README.md

 ```

 This Promise only resolves when the state machine reaches the `Success` state
-and only rejects when the machine reaches the `BrowserNotSupported` state.
-In
+and only rejects when the machine reaches a state with a final transaction.
+The end states `BrowserNotSupported` and `Ended` always lead to a reject.
+The other possible end states are `Cancelled`, `Timeout` and `Error`.
-the latter case, plugins may already inform the user of this issue, so please
+In the reject case, plugins may already inform the user of this issue, so please
-test if you need to catch this state yourself.
+test if you need to catch the state yourself.
 You may wish to fall back to
 another authentication method automatically by catching the rejection and
 redirecting the user.